openspending/fiscal-data-package/specification.md

 A budget is over a year-long process of planning, execution, and oversight of a government's expenditures and revenues.
 At multiple stages in the process, *quantitative data* is generated, data which specifies the sums of money spent or collected by the government.
 This data can represent either plans/projections or actual transactions.

+In a typical budget process, a government authority, e.g. the executive arm, will put together a **proposed** budget and submit that for approval, e.g. by the country's legislative arm.
+The approval process might involve making changes to the proposal before the **approved** version is accepted.
+As time goes by there is a possibility that some projects, institutions etc. will require more money to fulfill their task so adjustments need to be made to the approved budget.
+The **adjustment** is then approved by the original budget entity, e.g. the legislative arm.
+This usually requires reasoning for why the original budget was not sufficient.
+The **executed** budget is the actual money spent or collected which can then be compared to the approved and adjusted plan.

 By recognizing the following distinctions between data types, Budget Data Package is expressive enough to cover the data generated at every stage:

 * Data can represent either *expenditures* or *revenues*.